astronexus/HYG-Database/README.md

 ### Database Collections

 There is now a major new update to this collection: Augmented Tycho-HYG or AT-HYG for short.
-This is the Tycho-2 catalog with added GAIA distance data (Augmented Tycho) combined with HYG.
+This is the Tycho-2 catalog with added Gaia distance data (Augmented Tycho) combined with HYG.

 #### Augmented Tycho - HYG (AT-HYG)
 ##### Directory /athyg - Currently 2,552,166 stars

-This is a new (April, 2023) database set that includes the entire Tycho-2 catalog (minus a very small number of stars that do not have valid position or brightness data), augmented with distance data from GAIA Data Release 3 (2020-2022).
-The Tycho + GAIA data have then been combined with HYG to add useful name and catalog ID data for the brighter stars in the data set.
+This is a new (May, 2023) database set that includes all the stars in the Tycho-2 catalog (minus a very small number of stars that do not have valid position or brightness data), augmented with distance data from Gaia Data Release 3 (2020-2022).
+The Tycho + Gaia data have then been combined with HYG to add useful name and catalog ID data for the brighter stars in the data set.

-AT-HYG came out of a desire to have a larger data set than is available in HYG, especially one with the new data from GAIA.
+AT-HYG came out of a desire to have a larger data set than is available in HYG, especially one with the new data from Gaia.
 AT-HYG is intended to replace HYG for applications that can use the larger catalog size conveniently.

-Note that at the moment, AT-HYG is still an alpha release with version number v0.x.
-Version 1.0 will be released once a few additional data items have been added.
-I expect this to occur in May, 2023.

 See athyg/README.md for details about the AT-HYG catalog.
 #### HYG (Hipparcos-Yale-Gliese)